 There were lots of little touches that made this place special.
 The wall of pastel prints was a favourite!
 It reminded me of the 50’s American pastel colour schemes with pastel pink, mint green and pale blue retro colours.
 I especially liked the eat cake.
 It’s somebody’s birthday somewhere quote and thought this is my kind of place!

-Their feature wall was a floor to ceiling chalk board with hello written in different languages linking to the different picnic benches they offered.
+The feature wall was a floor to ceiling chalk board with hello written in different languages linking to the different picnic benches they offered.
 Children could write their own messages or play games on the chalk wall too.

 In the middle of the wall was a collage of miniature sized polaroid photos pinned up of customers who had already dined there.
 I was beginning to notice a miniature theme – the benches, the milk bottles, the salt and pepper cellars, the polaroid photos – it was all too cute.
-Sure enough we got our 5 minutes of fame and sat for our very own retro picture which was immediately pinned to the wall.
+Sure enough we got our five minutes of fame and sat for our very own retro picture which was immediately pinned to the wall.

 There were two picnic bench options offered to the kids: